 These are a cross between a list and little “for dummies” (aka me) instruction manual.
 Let’s say I’ve published an article somewhere other than my blog – there’s a list to tell me what I want to remember to do with that.
-Every weekend I have some housekeeping-type tasks I do for my blog, and there’s a step-by-step list to guide me through that.
+Every weekend, I have some housekeeping-type tasks I do for my blog, and there’s a step-by-step list for that.

-Where I run into trouble is when a step-by-step list starts to feel too familiar, and my mind starts to think hey, I can do this without looking at the list.
+Where I run into trouble is when a step-by-step list starts to feel too familiar.
+My mind starts to think hey, I can do this without looking at the list.
 Inevitably, though, my mind is wrong.
 Once I’m reminded that yeah, I do need to follow that step-by-step list after all, I’ll move the list to a different place, make it a different colour, or do something else so that it’s more likely to catch my attention.